Content marketing today has been focusing on “The New Normal.”

-Despite the economy suffering due to lockdowns and businesses having to regroup and adjust to the new normal we have today, there is still a silver lining.
-If you’re struggling to come up with solutions in getting the leads and conversions you want through your content, there are actually doors of opportunities that have opened, which you can take advantage of:
+Despite the economy suffering due to lockdowns, there is still a silver lining.
+If you’re struggling to come up with solutions in your content, try these:

 - Right now, paid ads are more affordable.
 Typically, ad networks, like Google Ads, get money through an auction system.
 However, with fewer advertisers and less demand, you see that ads are getting cheaper.

 - There’s increased online activity.
-As we’ve said before, there are tons of people trying to get more and more content online to keep them busy during quarantine, so it’s an opportunity for your business to gain exposure from your target audience.
+Tons of people are trying to get more and more content online to keep them busy during quarantine.
+That provides an opportunity for your business to gain exposure from your target audience.
 Recently, people are relying on e-commerce sites to prevent any exposure to the virus.
-Hence, if possible, you can move your business online, so more and more people can gain access to your product or services.
+So move your business online so more people can gain access to your product or services.

 - Offer cost-effective payment plans for your product or service.
 Let’s face it, most of your consumers are on a tight budget right now.
-If they think your product or service is too pricey, they might switch to your competitor, regardless of how much you provide relevant content.
+If they think your product or service is too pricey, they might switch to your competitor.
 This way, you get more clicks and conversions.

-If you compare 2019’s content marketing strategy to 2020’s content marketing strategy, you’d probably say that marketers are amplifying empathy, the human touch, and authenticity.
-The movement of content marketing is toward being more socially conscious without dabbling controversy and standing by the values the brand wants to portray to its target audience.
+If you compare 2019’s content marketing strategy to 2020’s, you’ll notice that marketers are amplifying authenticity.
+Content marketing moves toward being more socially conscious without dabbling in controversy.

-Marketers are trying to make their brand the “hero” or solution to the consumers’ day-to-day problems during and after the pandemic.
-With online activity increasing as people continue to stay indoors, it’s time for businesses to create content consistently to boost their online visibility.
+Marketers are trying to make their brand the “hero” or solution to the consumers’ day-to-day problems.
+With online activity increasing as people continue to stay indoors, it’s time for businesses to meet them where they are.

 How Can Proweaver Help You with Your Content Marketing

 By partnering with Proweaver, you get a team of experts who are knowledgeable in today’s online marketing climate.
-We can help you boost your business’ online visibility through a custom website (whether basic or e-commerce), social media marketing, search engine optimization, and video marketing.
+We can boost your business’ online visibility through custom websites, social media marketing, search engine optimization, and video marketing.

-Our team of designers, web developers, SEO and Social Media specialists, and content writers can work with you in coming up with an effective online marketing strategy for your business.
-We can work together in coming up with an impactful message that is in line with your brand’s beliefs in response to today’s COVID-19 situation.
+Our designers, web developers, SEO and Social Media specialists, and content writers create effective online marketing strategies.
+Let us make impactful messages in response to today’s COVID-19 situation.

 If you sell products online, our web developers can also create an e-commerce website with a user-friendly function, so your customer or clients can easily gain access to your products or services.